Scouts of Syria: Scouting

 Scouting started in Syria in 1912, when the country was part of the Ottoman Empire.
 In 1924, a federation of Christian and Muslim associations from Lebanon and Syria became member of the World Organization of the Scout Movement (WOSM).
 In the 1930s and 1940s, this federation was affected by the political situation in the region, and especially by the separation of Syria and Lebanon, which led to the registration of the Boy Scouts de Syrie as a separate member of WOSM in August 1949.

 Syria hosted the 1st Arab Regional Scout Jamboree in 1954 and the 3rd Arab Regional Scout Jamboree and the 1st Arab Regional Scout Conference, both in 1958.
 During this conference, Damascus was named as headquarters of the Arab Scout Region.

 The Boy Scouts de Syrie were removed from WOSM-membership in November 1999 due non-compliance with the constitutional obligations of WOSM (especially the non-payment of membership fees).
 Syria still participated in Scouting activities with Arab Scout Region neighbours while seeking return to WOSM membership.
 On July 1, 2008, it was readmitted to WOSM.

 Ali al-Dandachi, a member of the association, served on the World Scout Committee of WOSM from 1951 until 1957 and.
 In 1969, he was awarded the Bronze Wolf, for his services to World Scouting.
 In 1980, Ibrahim Zakaria was also awarded the Bronze Wolf.

 Guiding

 Guiding in Syria started the 1950s.
 About 1960, the Guide Association became a member of the World Association of Girl Guides and Girl Scouts (WAGGGS).
 The Arab Region of WAGGGS held its 3rd Arab Regional Conference in Damascus in 1970, followed by the Arab Committee Meeting in 1976.
-When the Arab Socialist Ba'th Party banned all youth organizations in the 1980s, the association lost its international recognition.
+When the Arab Socialist Ba'ath Party banned all youth organizations in the 1980s, the association lost its international recognition.
 Guiding was restarted in 2000 after the election of Bashar al-Assad as president of Syria.
 In July 2008, the Guide branch of Scouts of Syria was re-admitted to associate membership of WAGGGS.
 It was promoted to full membership in 2017.